cfloersch/JSONMarshaller/README.md

 /META-INF/services/xpertss.json.spi.UserTypeService

-The contents would be the fully qualified name of your service procvider impl
+The contents would be the fully qualified name of your service provider impl

 ````
 org.xpertss.json.types.DefaultUserTypes